Do you suffer from kitty litter confusion?

 - Scrub the box every time you change the litter.
 Use mild dish detergent to clean it, as products with ammonia or citrus oils can turn a cat off from using their bathroom, and some cleaning products are toxic to cats.

-There are many options to choose from and each cat has his own unique preferences for texture, fragrance, and absorbency.
+There are many options to choose from and each cat has its unique preferences for texture, fragrance, and absorbency.
 Let's dive in!
 And remember, please check with your city on what the code is for flushing pet waste.
 Just because you can flush it doesn't mean you should.
 The only litter you CANNOT FLUSH is clay.

 Grass-based litter clumps and does very well with controlling odor.
 It is great for inconsistent scoopers (however we recommend you scoop your cat's litter box 1-2 times a week no matter what kind of litter you use).

-2. Pine Litter Chip
+2. Feline Pine Cat Litter

 It's classic, familiar, it clumps (hard clumps), and can help with odor.
 But clay cat litters are not biodegradable, and not flush-able.